 On the other hand, Google Fit taps into the fitness market and simplifies building fitness apps and devices.
 It comes in the form of an application that can be downloaded onto any Android device and uses the sensors already built into that device to track fitness data like steps taken, calories burned, and distance covered.

 Google Fit has three main APIs: the Sensors API, Recording API, and History API.
 The Sensors API allows users to view available sensor data sources from connected apps and devices.
 The Recording API connects applications and devices to Google Fit.
 The History API provides access to and enables editing of a user’s fitness history.
+That’s how Android healthcare application development has evolved by means of the kit.

 To integrate mobile medical applications with individual devices or existing healthcare ecosystems, developers use the best medical APIs, which are secure ready-made solutions that allow users to store and access health data.
 There are a great number of medical APIs that serve different purposes.
 They can help you create a medical app for iOS and Android.
 Let’s list some of them.